mattermost/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/mute-unmute/test-1.2.md

 **Step 1**

 1. Connect Mattermost account.
-2. Choose "MSTeamss" as the primary platform and click on `Continue` button.
+2. Choose "MSTeams" as the primary platform and click on `Continue` button.
 3. Go to User Settings > MSTeams settings section.
 4. Confirm 'Mattermost' is selected as the primary platform.
 5. Log into your MSTeams app and send a message in the synced channel or DM/GM.